youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ```

-## 1st Step : Determining a time window of the attack:
+## Determining a time window of the attack:

 The only information we have is that the machine was hit by a ransomware.

-During an investigation, time is crucial, so it's important to quiclky assess a time window of the attack, in order not to search for irrelevant informations.
+During an investigation, time is crucial, so it's important to quickly assess a time window of the attack, in order not to search for irrelevant information.

 We will search at what date and time the ransomware was executed, it will give us a timeframe of the attack.
-There is multiple way to find this information.
+There are multiple ways to find this information.
 We will first explore the MFT and look for a lot of file creation/modification having the same extension.

 ```bash